Filing a Wage and Hour Claim - Illinois

 - Commissioned employees

-The current minimum wage in Illinois is $8.25 per hour.
-Employees under the age of 18 may be paid 50 cents less per hour, currently $7.75 per hour.
-Employees who do not receive tips may be paid $7.75 for their first 90 days with their employer.
+The current minimum wage in Illinois is $15 per hour.
+Employees under the age of 18 may be paid 50 cents less per hour.
+An employer where gratuities are paid to employee, may pay 60% of the minimum wage to its employees.

 Illinois has a meal break requirement, but no rest break requirements.
 Employees must be given a 20 minute unpaid meal break if they are working 7.5 hours or longer.
 The meal break must occur no later than five hours into the shift.